frankiannelli/emailAPI/README.md

 ## Further Improvements
 * Improve the flow control for the email fallback.
 Fallback should be handled outside of the error handler.
 * No errors logged for initial call to Mailgun.
 The API uses SendGrid as the fallback and only reports the SendGrid errors.
-* sned button on client no be diabled until form validates
+* send button on client should be diabled until form validates
+* write more tests

 [] push to prod for client and API
 [] update client to send post request to prod
+[] write tests REACT